Zahid Replaces Shadab For Zimbabwe Tour - UrduPoint

 Wrist spinner Zahid Mahmood has been named as Shadab Khan's replacement for the three-match T20I series against Zimbabwe, which will be played from 21-25 April in Harare, while Fakhar Zaman will stay with the side for the T20Is in South Africa and Zimbabwe

-Zahid was originally named in the two-Test squad against Zimbabwe, while Fakhar was initially named for the ODIs.
+Zahid was originally named in the two-Test squad against Zimbabwe, while Fakhar was initially named for the ODIs,said a spokesman of the Pakistan cricket board here on Wednesday.